Kyung

-Kyung, also spelled Kyoung, Gyeong, Kyeong, Keyoung, or Kyong, is an uncommon Korean family name, as well as a single-syllable Korean given name and an element in many two-syllable Korean given names.
+Kyung, also spelled Kyoung, Gyeong, Kyeong, Keyoung, or Kyong, is an uncommon Korean family name, as well as a Korean given name.

 As a family name

 The 2000 South Korean Census found 15,784 people with the family name Kyung.
 It may be written with either of two different hanja.
-Those with the name meaning "scenery" (景) may belong to one of two different bon-gwan: Haeju, South Hwanghae, in what is today North Korea, and Taein (泰仁).
-There is only one bon-gwan for the other Kyung surname, meaning "celebration" (慶): Cheongju, Chungcheongbuk-do, in what is today South Korea.
+Those with the name meaning "scenery" (景) may belong to one of two different clans: Haeju, South Hwanghae, in what is today North Korea, and Taein (泰仁).
+There is only one clan for the other Kyung surname, meaning "celebration" (慶): Cheongju, Chungcheongbuk-do, in what is today South Korea.
 In a study by the National Institute of the Korean Language based on 2007 application data for South Korean passports, it was found that 69.2% of people with this surname spelled it in Latin letters as Kyung in their passports, while another 19.2% spelled it as Kyoung.
 The Revised Romanisation spelling Gyeong came in third place at 7.6%.
 Rarer alternative spellings (the remaining 4.0%) included Kyeong.

 People with the surname Kyung include: